Alextz307/CV-Website/README.md

 # CV-Website
-A website designed as a kind of personal CV.
+A website designed as a kind of personal CV, deployed with github.